 Ali’s boxing career and his post-boxing life made him a legendary figure for all of us.
 For those in Louisville, his home, his legacy is much more direct and part of the texture of the city that they love.
 Rachel, for one, sees her experience with Louisville over the past five years as having been positively shaped by his legacy in ways she couldn’t have anticipated.

 Of course, there’s the Ali Center and all of the amazing programming that they do – films, professional development, storytelling, educational opportunities and more.
-But more broadly, there’s the city’s embrace of the six principles by which he lived his life: confidence, conviction, dedication, giving, respect and spirituality.
-Rachel sees these six principles and other aspects of his legacy live on in the culture and in the values that Louisvillians live every day and in the sense of identity they feel in themselves and their city.
+But more broadly, there’s the city’s embrace of Ali’s six principles of life: confidence, conviction, dedication, giving, respect and spirituality.
+Rachel sees these six principles and other aspects of his legacy live on in the culture and in the values that Louisvillians live every day.
 Quite a legacy.

 5. The Derby

-For most of us, The Kentucky Derby is the most exciting two minutes in sports, but for those like Rachel who live in Louisville, it’s so much more.
+For most of us, The Kentucky Derby is the most exciting two-minute sport there is.
+For those like Rachel who live in Louisville, it’s so much more.

 The Derby season starts in March with “Run for Rosé” and other restaurant-based celebrations around town.
-There are rubber ducky races (The Ken-Ducky Derby, if you can believe that) and a host of other philanthropic activities as the city gives big in celebration of the upcoming big day.
+There are rubber ducky races (The Ken-Ducky Derby, if you can believe that) and a host of other philanthropic activities.

-By the time “Thurby” rolls around, the city is fully shut down and focused on a three day Derby extravaganza with live music, bourbon and racing themed events all around the city.
+By the time “Thurby” rolls around, the city is shut down and focused on a three day Derby extravaganza with live music, bourbon and racing themed events.
 “Oaks” is the Friday before the Derby and for that, the city is so fully focused on the main event that schools are closed.
 Worried you have to take care of your kids and can’t join the party?
 Don’t worry – Louisvillians have thought of that.
-There are Derby camps available for those who need to drop kids off so they can have a more grown up Derby experience.
+There are Derby camps available for those who want to drop kids and have a more grown up Derby experience.

 And, then of course, the glorious Derby!
 We’ll have mint juleps and fabulous hats here at Dwellsy HQ for that for sure.